-SEPIK RIVER territory, a distant cousin of the Amazon, attracts many adventurers by its animist heritage and the eerie tribal culture.
-Heading up the river will take visitors back into the medieval times with its totemic customs and villages still reigned by black magicians and shamans, performing some of the most shocking rites like extremely painful body scarring.
+The Sepik territory – a distant cousin of the Amazon – attracts many adventurers with its animist heritage and the eerie tribal culture.
+Heading up the river will take visitors back to the medieval times with its totemic customs and villages still reigned by black magicians and shamans, performing some of the most shocking rites like extremely painful body scarring.

-NOTE for only as much as $ 5 USD any one can witness the awe-inspiring ambience of the very last festival of year.
+NOTE for only as much as $ 5 USD anyone can witness the awe-inspiring ambience of the very last festival of the year.

 NOTE the participants will pay $ 30 USD in order to enjoy the unique water show on Port Moresby`s lovely Ela Beach.

 This less known yet very fascinating show is a life dream for all anthropologists.
 It is every year in July when myriads of masks and creative handmade costumes are presented in the coastal town of Kokopo.
 Various ethnic groups perform a ritual dance in ancestor and spirit masks in the night time to create kind of eerie atmosphere.
 Dancing through blazing fires accompanied by the chanting audience makes the whole extravaganza simply arresting.

 NOTE experience the jaw-dropping moments of the Kokopo Mask Show for just $ 30 USD.

 Subscribe to our email newsletter to receive useful articles and special offers.
 This monthly email is sent out on the first of every month.